grep-fruit/CyborgBF/README.md

 content:
-add info about how i do my art, and stuff on the about page add link to this page (after things are corrected)
+add info about how i do my art, and stuff on the about page add link to this page (after things are corrected) remove round images at bottom of index

 structural:
-add a gallery page with hand drawn art
+add a gallery page with hand drawn art restructure with more info in the about, and the poetry in a different tab

 fun/aesthetic :
 add cool light effects
+make custom cursor